FINC 2002 Personal Asset Management

 Level Undergraduate Level 2 subject

-- Understand the taxation implications of different forms of financing and investment;
+- Determine taxation and legal implications of different forms of financing and investment

-Asset Classes ?
-Equity, Cash and Fixed Interest, Property, Internationals
+- Asset Classes – Equity, Cash and Fixed Interest, Property, Internationals, Exotics

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.